If you’re looking for comprehensive reviews of the best gaming monitors out there in 2017, you’ve come to the right place!

-Of the three technologies, VA panels have the highest contrast ratios, but they also have the highest (worst) response times of all three panel types.
-A high response time often results in blurring during quick movement on screen, which obviously isn’t the best thing in the world for most types of gaming.
+Of the three technologies, VA panels have the highest contrast ratios, but they also have the highest (worst) response times of all three-panel types.
+A high response time often results in blurring during quick movement on the screen, which obviously isn’t the best thing in the world for most types of gaming.

 Overall, VA panels are never the best choice for gaming monitors, although they serve fine as everyday panels.